-Know someone who talks too much?
+Know someone who talks way too much?
 What races through your mind when you see that person approaching?
 Duck into the washroom?
-Take “a call” on the cell phone?
+Take “a call” on your phone?

 What if your favorite friend comes your way?
 A burst of joy?
-Drop everything and move toward that person?
+Run to meet that person?

 How we see others determines how we engage.
-Many factors are involved — joy, fear, boredom, bitterness, empathy — and each colors the encounter.
+Fear, boredom, bitterness, compassion, anger — each colors the encounter in a different way.

 There’s an interesting passage in 2 Corinthians that brings this home for us (5:16-17).
-Paul observes that neither Christ nor those who know Him by faith should be seen as mortals.
+Paul observes that we shouldn’t see Christ or those who know Him as mortals.
 Jesus Christ is God, and those who follow Him are new creatures.

 Here’s a good exercise for this week.
-Intentionally view every student you encounter as no longer human, but as “in Christ,” just as Christ was “in the Father” (John 14:7-21).
+Try to view each student you encounter as new creatures “in Christ,” just as Christ was “in the Father” (John 14:7-21).
 See how it makes you feel when one of them approaches . . .